-- 3.1 Our stakeholders understand and value what we do. - 3.2 We continuously improve our work.
+- 3.1 Our stakeholders understand and value what we do.

+- 3.2 We continuously improve our work.

+- 3.3 We embrace our guiding principles

-Target Result Discussion Measure: Agencies' responses to post-audit satisfaction questionnaires.
-Positive trend in satisfaction with our positive trend We achieved our target. work (2005 - positive trend) During the period April 2001 to March 2006 we sent 280 surveys to agencies and received 144 responses.
-Overall, agencies continue to tell us they are very satisfied with our work as it relates to the following four areas: responsiveness, professionalism, reports, and recommendations.
-Measure: Our pass rates for students in professional accounting programs.
-Exceed the national pass rate National 74% Our students 80% We achieved our target.
-(2005 - National 75% Our students 100%)
+Target Result Discussion Measure: Agencies' res Measure: Agencies' responses to post-audit satisfaction questionnaires.
+Agencies are satisfied with our work Agencies are satisfied (2007 - Agencies are satisfied) We achieved our target.
+During the period April 2003 to March 2008 we sent 272 surveys to agencies and received 151 responses.
+Overall, agencies continue to tell us they are satisfied with our work as it relates to the following four areas: responsiveness, professionalism, reports, and recommendations.
+Measure: Our students Measure: Our students' success in professional accounting programs.
+Exceed the national pass rate National 75% Our students 100% We achieved our target.
+(2007 - National 79% Our students 100%) Measure: Employee responses to corporate culture surveys.
+Employees are satisfied with our Employees are satisfied We achieved our target. working environment (2007 - Employees are satisfied) The results for 2008 are based on an annual employee survey.
+Employees express satisfaction with 13 key indicators of the Office's working environment.